 UK Company Trampa sent us over one of their new Street Carver boards for us to test and play skateboards with.

 If you think of yourself as an engineering nerd I implore you to check out their website and learn about the construction processes.
-Their boards come at a considerable cost, however you are buying something built in the UK that also comes with a LIFETIME GUARANTEE! < I know right ?!
+Their boards come at a considerable cost, however, as you are buying something built in the UK that also comes with a LIFETIME GUARANTEE!
+I know, right ?!

 Their latest creation is the Trampa Street Carver, a Longboard based on their standard Mountainboard design.
 You can buy all the parts separately (the deck, king pins, springs, baseplates, hangers) if you are a tinkering type and like putting things together yourself!